MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/core-powershell/vscode/using-vscode.md

   Once the debug configuration is established, you can select which configuration you want to use during a debug session by selecting one from the debug configuration drop-down in the **Debug** view's toolbar.

-  There are a few blogs that may be helpful to get you started using PowerShell extension for Visual Studio Code
+  There are a few blogs that may be helpful to get you started using PowerShell extension for Visual Studio Code:

-Visual Studio Code:

 - [PowerShell Extension][ps-extension]
 - [Write and debug PowerShell scripts in Visual Studio Code][debug]